ubuntu/ubuntu-project-docs/docs/reference/exception-KernelUpdates.rst

    </pre>

--  If the fix for a problem meets the requirements for a SRU and has also been tested to successfully solve the bug, then the next step depends on whether the fix is serious enough to be directly applied an Ubuntu kernel series and/or whether it should go in via upstream stable (as long as that is appropriate for upstream stable).
+-  If the fix for a problem meets the requirements for SRU and has been tested to successfully solve the bug, then the next step depends on whether the fix is serious enough to be directly applied to an Ubuntu kernel series and/or whether it should go in via upstream stable (as long as that is appropriate for upstream stable).

-   -  For serious problem fixes, the patch should be sent the the kernel-team mailing list in parallel to being submitted upstream.
+   -  For fixes for serious issues, the patch should be sent the the kernel-team mailing list in parallel to being submitted upstream.
-      SRU patches submitted for inclusion in an Ubuntu kernel require ACK's from at least two senior Ubuntu kernel-team members before being applied to the Ubuntu kernel tree.
+      SRU patches submitted for inclusion into an Ubuntu kernel require ACK's from at least two senior Ubuntu kernel-team members before being applied to an Ubuntu kernel tree.
 Again, even when going into an Ubuntu kernel tree on an accelerated path, the patch should also be submitted upstream.
 Ubuntu Kernel SRU patch submission format is loosely as follows: